 Swedish municipalities have initiated more than 80 evictions of vulnerable EU citizens, mostly Roma, from informal settlements on the grounds of poor sanitation since 2013, according to a new report from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Södertörn University, and the NuLawLab.

 As the terrain for legal education shifts, law schools are looking across disciplines for new approaches to legal education, with a number of law schools recently establishing “law labs.”
-Learn more about Faculty Director Martha F. Davis's upcoming article in the Journal of Legal Education.
+Learn more about Faculty Director Martha F. Davis's article in the Journal of Legal Education.

 A key component of REV-'s Project Nanny Van, the Domestic Worker App was collaboratively designed by domestic workers, artists, law students, and technologists to provide Massachusetts domestic workers with information about thier new legal rights under the Massachusetts Domestic Workers' Bill of Rights.